Adopt

 Story

-Lilly girl is a charmer who knows a lot of commands and is crate trained according to her previous owner.
-She loves humans and is very affectionate, but she needs to be an only dog.
-She was surrendered, but not because of anything to do with her.
-She is approximately four years old and weighs 57 pounds.
+Lilly girl is a charmer who knows a lot of commands.
+She is a dog who wants to please her human and bond with them.
+She is crate trained according to her previous owner.
+Lily loves humans and is very affectionate, but she needs to be an only dog.
+She will need a human who is very experienced with dogs.
+She is approximately five years old and weighs around 60 pounds.
 Our adoption fee helps offset the cost of preparing our guests to enter a forever home!
 While expenses for each animal varies, the average healthy dog or cat receives $500 in medical treatment between intake and adoption.
 Variables in the cost are conditional based on guest needs with some topping out at thousands of dollars.
 Our adoption always includes: Basic health and wellness check by trained vet staffSpay/NeuterMicrochip with registrationUp-to-date on vaccinations (including rabies vaccine)Deworming, heartworm prevention and flea controlBasic Groom/BathFeline leukemia/FIV Combo testHeartworm testPost Adoption Benefits:Complementary veterinary wellness exam from AllPets Veterinary Clinic30-day free pet insurance policy from Trupanion30-day subscription to DOGtvLIFEtime Commitment from LIFEHouse for AnimalsLIFEtime Pet Companion Support from LIFEHouse for Animals A best friend for life!
 Please visit our website https://www.lifehouse4animals.org to learn more about this amazing pet and to see other available dogs and cats.

-We'll also keep you updated on Grandma Pearl 5470D's adoption status with email updates.
+We'll also keep you updated on Pearl 5470D's adoption status with email updates.

 Labrador Retriever Mixed Breed (Medium)